History of Estonia: From 2011 to present

 In January 2021, prime minister Jüri Ratas resigned over a corruption scandal in his Centre Party.
 The leader of Reform party Kaja Kallas formed a new two-party coalition government between the Reform and Center parties.
 She was the first female prime minister of Estonia.
 Her father Siim Kallas was the founder of the Reform party and he was prime minister of Estonia in 2002–2003.

 Female leadership 2021

 After the formation of the new government in 2021, Estonia was the only country in the world that was led by elected women as the head of state and as the head of government: both the president, Kersti Kaljulaid, and prime minister, Kaja Kallas, were female.

 In the cabinet of Kaja Kallas there were also several women in other key positions, both foreign minister and finance minister were female.
-However, Mr. Alar Karis was sworn in as Estonia's sixth President on October 11, 2021.
+Mr. Alar Karis was sworn in as Estonia's sixth President on 11 October 2021.

+Since 2022

 In July 2022, Prime Minister Kaja Kallas formed a new three-party coalition by her liberal Reform Party, the Social Democrats and the conservative Isamaa party.
 Her previous government had lost its parliamentary majority after the center-left Center Party left the coalition.